 We are an "emerging growth company," as defined in the JOBS Act.
-We could remain an emerging growth company until the last day of our fiscal year following the fifth anniversary of an IPO, if any, or until the earliest of (i) the last day of the first fiscal year in which we have total annual gross revenue of \$1,070,000,000 or more, (ii) December 31 of the fiscal year in which we become a "large accelerated filer" as defined in Rule 12b-2 under the Exchange Act (which would occur if the market value of our common stock held by non-affiliates exceeds \$700.0 million, measured as of the last business day of our most recently completed second fiscal quarter, and we have been publicly reporting for at least 12 months), or (iii) the date on which we have issued more than \$1.0 billion in non-convertible debt during the preceding three-year period.
+We will remain an emerging growth company until the last day of our fiscal year following the fifth anniversary of an IPO, if any, or until the earliest of (i) the last day of the first fiscal year in which we have total annual gross revenue of \$1,070,000,000 or more, (ii) December 31 of the fiscal year in which we become a "large accelerated filer" as defined in Rule 12b-2 under the Exchange Act (which would occur if the market value of our common stock held by non-affiliates exceeds \$700.0 million, measured as of the last business day of our most recently completed second fiscal quarter, and we have been publicly reporting for at least 12 months), or (iii) the date on which we have issued more than \$1.0 billion in non-convertible debt during the preceding three-year period.
 For so long as we remain an emerging growth company under the JOBS Act, we will be subject to reduced public company reporting requirements.

-We are externally managed by RGC, an investment adviser that has registered under the Investment Advisers Act of 1940, as amended.
+We are externally managed by RGC, an investment adviser that has registered with the SEC under the Investment Advisers Act of 1940, as amended.
 The Administrator, a wholly-owned subsidiary of RGC, provides all the administrative services necessary for us to operate.

 We commenced investment activities in portfolio securities during the quarter ended June 30, 2017, and we commenced investment activities in U.S. Treasury Bills during the quarter ended December 31, 2016.
-In October 2015, in connection with our formation, we issued and sold 1,667 shares of our common stock to David Spreng, our President, Chief Executive Officer and Chairman of our Board of Directors, for an aggregate purchase price of \$25,000.
-In December 2016, we completed the Initial Closing, in connection with which we called capital and issued 333,333 shares of our common stock to investors for an aggregate purchase price of \$5,000,000.
+In October 2015, in connection with our formation, we issued and sold 1,667 shares of our common stock to R. David Spreng, our President, Chief Executive Officer and Chairman of our Board of Directors, for an aggregate purchase price of \$25,000.
+In December 2016, we completed the initial closing of capital commitments in the Initial Private Offering, in connection with which we called capital and issued 333,333 shares of our common stock to investors for an aggregate purchase price of \$5,000,000.
 The final closing of the Initial Private Offering occurred on December 1, 2017.
-As of December 31, 2017, in connection with the Initial Private Offering, we had closed on capital commitments of \$275,000,000 and had issued 8,666,667 shares of our common stock to stockholders for a total purchase price of \$130,000,000.
+As of December 31, 2018, in connection with the Initial Private Offering, we had closed on capital commitments of \$275,000,000 and had issued 10,664,004 shares of our common stock to stockholders for a total purchase price of \$160,000,000.
+The Company issued an additional 390,924 shares as part of the dividend reinvestment program.